-September 2017 - Junior high music uniforms and a concert piano for the future Fine Arts Center, along with hundreds of new instruments, highlighted phase three fine arts bond purchases.
-Much of the $1.6 million worth of equipment and uniforms started arriving in the district last month.
+Junior high music uniforms and a concert piano for the future Fine Arts Center, along with hundreds of new instruments, highlighted phase three fine arts bond purchases.
+Much of the $1.6 million worth of equipment and uniforms started arriving in the district in August.

 Uniforms for junior high band, choir and orchestra were a notable part of phase three orders as this is the first time the AISD has provided them.
 Previously, junior highs had to use their own activity funds if they wanted uniforms.